tripleten-com/se-quotes-api/README.md

 // Example response for https://se-quotes-api.onrender.com/v1/quotes/3
 {
   "id": 3,
-  "quote": "Your time is limited, don't waste it living someone else's life.", "author": "Steve Jobs"
+  "quote": "Life is what happens when you're busy making other plans.", "author": "John Lennon"
 }
 ```